GioF71/audio-tools/README.md

 from each directory.
 After this step, you can proceed with tuning.
 It is generally very simple.
 Refer to the upstream project for more details in case of doubts.
-All the docker-compose based configurations allow you to specify a docker registry other than docker.io (the default) using the environment variable `DOCKER_REGISTRY`, in case you have a pull-through cache registry on your network.
+All the docker-compose based configurations allow you to specify a docker registry other than docker.io (the default) using the environment variable `IMAGE_REGISTRY`, in case you have a pull-through cache registry on your network.

 ### SqueezeLite